Downlink/test/Readme.md

 device.connect(function(err, result){
   ...

-  // Set a data source for your channel resource
-  // Your channel name can be any name you want device.setData('my-channel-data', function(err, data){
+  // Name your channel data which can be any name you want device.setData('my-channel-data', function(err, data){
     if(err) return console.error('setData my-channel-data error:', err.message);

-    // Implement myDataSource method
-    // Your data source can be of type string, number or object let myData = myDataSource();
+    // Implement myDataSource method.
+Your data source can be of type string, number or object let myData = myDataSource();
     data.send(myData);

   });
 });
 ```